waggle-sensor/sensors/README.md

 ### To request data from coresense boards, use command <2read>:

-To read data from sensor borads, you need to send secondary command along with the primary command "2read".
+To read data from sensor borads, you need to send secondary command(s) along with the primary command "2read".
 Secondary commands are following:
 ```
 <secondary>       <data type>